 pip install -e /path/to/tutor-plugin.
 We can improve that workflow by creating an index for local plugins:

-# Create the plugin index directory mkdir -p ~/localindex/olive/ # Edit the index vim ~/localindex/olive/plugins.yml
+# Create the plugin index directory mkdir -p ~/localindex/palm/ # Edit the index vim ~/localindex/palm/plugins.yml

 Add the following to the index: